MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 ## Inventory

 In [Inventory](https://config.office.com/officeSettings/inventory), admins have the capability to modify the update channel for their devices or Microsoft Entra groups.
 To do this, first select **Show all devices** under data insights.
 Next, choose **Switch Device Update Channel** located above the device schema.
 Within the flyout, admins can specify the desired update channel and select the pertinent devices or Microsoft Entra ID groups.
-After making these changes, the devices will display in the chosen channels in inventory within a day.
+Once these changes are made, the devices are displayed in the chosen channels in inventory within a day.
 These devices will then start receiving updates directly from the internet.
-If cloud update hasn't activated, the action of changing the channel will also turn cloud update on.
-This means both the Current Channel and Monthly Enterprise Channel support will be activated.
+If cloud update hasn't activated, the action of changing the channel will also turn on cloud update, activating support for both Current Channel and Monthly Enterprise Channel.
 For more information, see [How to trigger an update channel change for devices in the Microsoft 365 Apps admin center](https://www.youtube.com/watch?v=tFmktdQsKgY)

 ## Recommendations